Thurman's Tips -

 the injured spouse is entitled to up to 100 percent of the community property

-interest in his or her retirement and pension benefits.
-In determining
+interest in the injured spouse's retirement and pension benefits.

-whether and how to apportion the community property interest in the retirement
+In determining whether and how to apportion the community property interest

-and pension benefits of the injured spouse, the court shall consider all
+in the retirement and pension benefits of the injured spouse, the court

 (1) The misdemeanor domestic violence conviction, as well as documented